Radio Link to Radio's homepage

 It was destiny that he arrived on that football field some forty years ago.
 He is without a Harvard degree or Pulitzer Prize or professional football contract, but his fame has surpassed all of these accolades.
 And the story is simple: love and compassion can change lives.
 It has changed his, and, in return, he has changed ours, and we are better people for having known him.

-Article written by Sheila Hilton, Principal, TL Hanna High School
+Article written by Sheila Hilton, Former Principal, TL Hanna High School